 Seasonal hot tub covers are best for hot tubs in colder locales.
 They cover the entire tub and are durable enough to hold up to the elements, even in extremely low temperatures.
 They can also withstand snow and ice, which allows them to extend the lifespan of your hot tub.

 To be effective, a hot tub cover must fit your hot tub perfectly.
 That’s why it’s so important to choose an option that’s the right size and shape.

-Measure the size of your tub before you start shopping so you know precisely how large a cover you need.
+Measure the size of your tub first so you know precisely how large a cover you need.
 When it comes to the shape, you should take into account any unique features like the control panel and headrests to make sure that a cover will extend over the entire top of your tub.

 Density: The density of a hot tub cover’s foam determines how much insulation it provides.
 Foam density is measured in pounds per square inch, and you can usually find the covers in densities of 1 pound, 1.5 pounds, and 2 pounds.
 A higher density means that the cover is better able to maintain the water temperature in your hot tub, so opt for a cover with a density of 1.5 to 2 pounds.